neurohacked/neurohacked.github.io/about/index.md

 ---
 layout: about
 title: About
-long-title: About Patrick Thompson
+long-title: About Me
 excerpt: "Full Stack Web Developer"
 tags: [about, web developer]
 comments: false
 ---
-I am a Full Stack Web Developer proficient at working under tight deadlines and heavy workloads with precise attention to detail and completion.
-I am comfortable working both on a team and independently.
+Hello!
+My name is Patrick Thompson.
+I was born, raised and currently reside in Los Angeles, CA. By day, I currently work for [TheBrain Technologies](http://thebrain.com) but I am open to new and intriguing opportunities.
+In my spare time, I hack away on amazing projects as a Full Stack Developer and play retro video games.
+I am proficient at working under tight deadlines and heavy workloads with precise attention to detail and completion and I'm comfortable working both on a team and independently.

 I enjoy problem solving and applying my creativity during the troubleshooting process.
 I appreciate the struggle that can sometimes come with diagnosing an issue and the satisfaction that comes with finding a solution.

+An overview of my skills and interests:

 ### Languages
 JavaScript, Ruby, Python, Shell, HTML, Markdown, YAML